TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

            __cause__ (exception attribute)
            __context__ (exception attribute)

-The ``from`` clause is used for exception chaining: if given, the second *expression* must be another exception class or instance, which will then be attached to the raised exception as the :attr:`__cause__` attribute (which is writable).
+The ``kutoka`` clause is used for exception chaining: if given, the second *expression* must be another exception kundi or instance, which will then be attached to the raised exception as the :attr:`__cause__` attribute (which is writable).
 If the raised exception is not handled, both exceptions will be printed::